kssfilo/partpipe/README.md

 Like #ifdef, you can enable/disable parts of template text/source by command line.

-Additionally, applying unix filter to parts of input streame. you can write markdown / pug inside your source code.
+Additionally, applying unix filter to parts of input stream. you can write markdown / pug inside your source code.

 ## Examples

-### Embeding verion
+### Embedding verion

     $ cat example.js
     console.log("version is @PARTPIPE@VERSION@PARTPIPE@");